Wondering how to create a chore chart that actually works? Here are four simple steps you can take to create an effective DIY chore chart for kids.

 Are chores around your house well, a chore?

 It can often be a huge challenge to get kids motivated to do their chores—and nearly impossible to get them enthusiastic about their household duties.
 But the truth is that as parents, it is an essential part of our job to teach kids how to help out around the house and to learn how to become productive members of society.
 Not only does it make our family life run smoother, it is essential to their own development and self-esteem.
 As it turns out, kids WANT to help and derive great satisfaction from seeing a task through.

-We have already found that teaching kids about chores, money, and work is definitely a lifelong process.
+We’ve already found that teaching kids about chores, money, and work is definitely a lifelong process.
 Even so, here are four steps you can take right now to get started on the right track:

 1. Tailor Chores to the Age Level